mmeda249/amuse-bouche-bar-and-grill/README.md

 ## Acknowledgements

-* "Vegetable" by BomSymbols from the Noun Project.
+* "Vegetable" icon by BomSymbols from the Noun Project.